department-of-veterans-affairs/va.gov-team/products/health-care/beneficiary-travel/research/AdLibStudies.md

 **Takeaway:** The process of requesting travel reimbursement is a pain point. ([finding detail](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/2023-logged-in-user-interviews/findings-summary.md#the-process-of-requesting-travel-reimbursement-is-a-pain-point)

->One thing that I’ve always told him that he needs to tel you when he’s doing one of these surveys is about entering in for Travel benefits.
+>One thing that I’ve always told him that he needs to tell you when he’s doing one of these surveys [research studies] is about entering in for Travel benefits.
 It’s starting to get better but for the past year, it’s been unbelievable.
 And I mean, you really have to be a computer wiz to upload a travel letter.
-He says he goes to a provider outside of the VA and he does for his back.
+He says he goes to a provider outside of the VA, and he does for his back.
 But trying to get that letter, that he went to the appt, upload it so he can get travel benefits for it, is almost impossible. - P1 caregiver

 >I couldn’t do it [submit travel reimbursement without help].
 You’ve got to go around the page so much.
 I have to have it big enough that I lose it. - P1, who has low vision and relies on magnification software to use computers